zoracrimson/simple-math-online-web-prework/README.md

 ## Modulo operator

-There is another opperator that is really useful in programming.
+There is another operator that is really useful in programming.
 It's the modulo, and is represented with the percent sign `%`.
 The modulo operator gives you the remainder of a number divided by another number.
-So `5 % 3 = 2`
+So `5 % 3 = 2`.

 ## Practice